 The United State's west coast sits on the border between two tectonic plates.

-The eastern U.S. has an older, thicker and more stable crust and therefore does not contain nearly as many faults when compared to the west.
+The eastern U.S. has an older, thicker, and more stable crust and therefore does not contain nearly as many faults compared to the west.
 The eastern portion of the North American landmass does not exist in an area of confluence between two plates.

 Look at this USGS hazard map of the United States to get an idea of the distinction between the west coast and the east coast:

 As stated above, earthquakes are caused by a sudden slip along a fault.

 Friction holds the two blocks of earth together as geological stresses push the two sides of a fault into each other.
 As pressure mounts and the stress builds up, the rocks slip and, all at once, release that built-up energy.5

 When a slip occurs, the fault plane does not all slip simultaneously.
 The rupture starts at a specific point along the fault, the hypocenter, and spreads outwards.
 The point on the surface of the earth directly above the hypocenter is what we refer to as the epicenter.

 Following a slip, waves of built-up energy travel through the surrounding earth as seismic waves.
 These waves move outwards from the hypocenter and shake the earth, ultimately reaching the surface and shaking the ground along with anything on it.6